jamesbenharris/flamcon/README.md

 To train the Flamcon model, follow these steps:

 1. Clone this repository: `git clone https://github.com/vrne/flamcon`
-2. To install the required dependencies, download data, start training:
+2. To install the required dependencies, download data, and start training:
     ```
     sh setup.sh
     ```